aegir-project/documentation/docs/usage/advanced/site-git-structure.md

 Managing Your Site With Git
 ===========================

-Using the Aegir Hosting Git (https://www.drupal.org/project/hosting_git) you can manage your site with Git within Aegir.
+Using the [Aegir Hosting Git](https://www.drupal.org/project/hosting_git) module you can manage your site with Git within Aegir.
 This reduces the need to SSH/SFTP into your Aegir server every time you need to make a change, reducing the risk of something going wrong.

 Within this guide, you will need to install the Aegir Git module on your Aegir instance.